 Baby sleep is not like toddler/older child sleep.
 Babies usually aren't afraid of the dark.
 In fact, they just spent many months sleeping in your womb where it was pretty dark.
 However, many parents find that a nightlight provides a calming atmosphere when their baby wakes during the night and that the light makes it easier for them to check on baby as they sleep.
 If you do choose to use a baby nightlight consider these suggestions:

 - Position the light slightly away or lower than the cot so it will not shine directly in your baby’s face.

 - Make sure that it is a very dim light emitting just enough light so you can see them sleeping and not enough to fully wake them when they stir.

 - Select a 'warm' colour (red, pink, orange) rather than a 'cool' colour (blue, green, white) to maximise melotonin production.

 In the toddler years, and beyond, children can experience fear of the dark or being alone at bedtime and find great comfort in a nightlight near their bedside each night.
 It is particularly helpful if they wake in the night and can't find their toy or blanket, or need to get up to go the toilet.
 A warm colour light is still recommended however many children have a preference for a 'favourite' colour.

-I hope this outline has given you the incentive to try the magic of white noise and nightlights for yourself.
 We have a brilliant bundle containing a Homedics White Noise Machine and an Aroma Bloom Vaporiser/Nightlight, plus an organic essential oil - we recommend Child Calming Remedy, with orange, mandarin, Roman chamomile and lavender.

 Everything you need to bring on the Zzzzz's.